Mizux/cmake-cpp/ci/README.md

 ref: https://docs.docker.com/buildx/working-with-buildx/

-On you enable qemu support (see above), you can list available platform using:
+Once you enable QEMU support (see above), you can list available platform using:
 ```sh
 docker buildx ls
 ```